 If you receive a

 permission denied error message, you lack required permissions to the plugin.
 You must have

 Plugin names and commands must be unique.
 The CLI displays an error message if you attempt to install a plugin with a non-unique name or command.

 If the plugin has the same name or command as a currently installed plugin, you must first uninstall the existing plugin to install the new plugin.

-If the plugin has a command with the same name as a native cf CLI command or alias, you cannot install the plugin.View the source for this page in GitHub
+If the plugin has a command with the same name as a native cf CLI command or alias, you cannot install the plugin.Create a pull request or raise an issue on the source for this page in GitHub